Autonomous implementation of thermodynamic cycles at the nanoscale

 These arguments are exemplified in Fig.~\ref{FIG:heatandwork}.
 First, for increasing $m$, we see that we obtain $\Delta U_O - Q_O \approx -\C W_\text{mech}$.
 Second, we observe for decreasing $\gamma$ that $Q_O\rightarrow0$.
 Hence, $\Delta U_O = -\C W_\text{mech}$ and the mechanical work computed from the reduced dynamics~(\ref{eq ME}) is stored as \emph{extractable} energy in the oscillator since $T|\Delta S_O| \ll |\Delta U_O|$.

-The final question remains whether also the cycle analysis matches this picture.
-However, if condition~(\ref{eq conditions stroke}) is satisfied, then the dynamics of the master equation~(\ref{eq ME}) matches the cycle dynamics, which is constructed by time-evolving the state $\C P_q(t)$ only with respect to the rate matrix $R^L(x_t)$ [$R^R(x_t)$] during the left [right] dissipative stroke and by using the identity map in between for the isentropic strokes.
-In this regime, the thermodynamic quantities in Eqs.~(\ref{eq 1st law red}) and~(\ref{eq 2nd law red}) coincide \emph{by construction} with the cycle analysis, demonstrated in detail in the SM.
+The question remains whether also the cycle analysis matches this picture.
+However, if condition~(\ref{eq conditions stroke}) is satisfied, then the dynamics of the master equation~(\ref{eq ME}) matches the cycle dynamics.
+This is constructed by time-evolving the state $\C P_q(t)$ only with respect to the rate matrix $R^L(x_t)$ [$R^R(x_t)$] during the left [right] dissipative stroke and by using the identity map for the isentropic strokes.
+In this regime, the thermodynamic quantities in Eqs.~(\ref{eq 1st law red}) and~(\ref{eq 2nd law red}) coincide \emph{by construction} with the cycle analysis, demonstrated in detail in Appendix~\ref{sec cyle analysis reduced}.

-\emph{Experimental feasibility.---}Can a thermodynamic cycles realistically be used to analyse nanoscale engines?
-Based on our parameter choice (see SM), we find the following.
+\emph{Experimental feasibility.---}Can thermodynamic cycles realistically be used to analyse nanoscale engines?
+Based on our parameter choice (see Appendix~\ref{sec parameter choice}), we find the following.
 First, the experimentally used mass $m$ is already sufficiently large, albeit an increase in it would still be beneficial.
 Second, to mimic an ideal work reservoir, the friction $\gamma$ needs to be about one order of magnitude smaller than typical experimental values.
 This could be in reach with current technologies.
 Third, as stated in the SM, our numerics is based on a large voltage $V$.
 This likely invalidates the ultrastrong Coulomb blockade assumption and raises the final question: is a cycle with a \emph{single-electron} working fluid realistic?